pcarrier/jerkmon/README.md

 # jerkmon

-A Windows application that monitors display and mouse events and broadcasts them via WebSocket.
+A Windows & Linux Wayland application that monitors display and mouse events and broadcasts them via WebSocket.